-PSO1: Show the ability to plan, design and carry out scientific experiments as well as accurately record and analyze the results of such experiments.
+PSO1: Plan, design and carry out scientific experiments as well as accurately record and analyze the results of such experiments.

-PSO2: Exhibit skills in problem solving, critical thinking and analytical reasoning as applied to scientific problems.
+PSO2: Problem solving, critical thinking and analytical reasoning as applied to scientific problems.

-PSO3: Demonstrate the ability to apply green chemistry techniques in daily life.
+PSO3: Apply green chemistry techniques in daily life

-PSO4: Be able to appreciate the central role of chemistry in our society and use this as a basis for ethical behavior in issues facing chemists including an understanding of safe handling of chemicals, environmental issues and key issues facing our society in energy, health and medicine.
+PSO4: Appreciate the central role of chemistry in our society and use this as a basis for ethical behavior in issues facing chemists including an understanding of facing our society in energy, health and medicine.